 Generational poverty can be broken.
-We've been doing it for over 20 years.
+We've been doing it for more than 25 years.

 Children born into poverty are at risk for dropping out of school, substance abuse, incarceration and teen parenting.
 We provide a salaried, professional mentor, called a Friend, for their entire childhood, from kindergarten through graduation.
 12.5 years.
 No matter what.